LJennings11/larrys-store/README.md

 Anyone can view the shop.
 Members, when logged in, can add items to their cart and buy things.
 User specific actions require a token.
 This token is passed on the REST calls.

+## Token Based Authentication

+A very basic token is created during login, and passed back to the client side.
+This token is required for specific actions.
+The token and username are saved in local storage for somewhat persistent states.

 ## Development server